- Why use LEED on warehouses and distribution centers?

 - How do multiple buildings and structures in a campus setting earn LEED certification?

-- How does the LEED performance platform relate to warehouse projects?
+- How does the Arc platform relate to warehouse projects?

 - What are issues unique to warehouse and distribution center projects?